Background

 Venous Disease

-Chronic venous disease (CVD) often follows prior DVT with valvular destruction and reflux.
+Chronic venous disease (CVD) often follows prior deep vein thrombosis (DVT) with valvular destruction and reflux.
 Congenital venous malformations and primary valvular incompetence also contribute.
-Venous hypertension leads to edema, pigmentation, lipodermatosclerosis, and ulceration [11].
+Venous hypertension leads to edema, pigmentation, lipodermatosclerosis, and ulceration (Greenhalgh 2010)π.

 Table 1.1.
 Major Risk Factors for Vascular Disease